BondWong/blockchain/doc/Keys-and-Addresses.md

 ![Alt Text](/images/bitcoin-address-generation.png)

-With the addresses and private key, we can create transaction to spend or receive our bitcoins.
+With the addresses and private key, we can create and sign transaction to spend or receive bitcoins.
 In the next part, I will talk about bitcoin transactions.